 Based on the analysis of existing conditions and assessment of strengths and weaknesses, target industries and economic opportunities were identified for the NE I-35 and Loop 410 Area Regional Center.
-The target industries and economic opportunities are meant to help organize the City's economic geography and provide guidance on the role that the Regional Center can play in the City's overall economic development efforts.
+The target industries and economic opportunities are meant to help organize the City's economic geography and provide guidance on the role that the regional center can play in the City's overall economic development efforts.
 They also give direction to the City and its economic partners as to what areas are best suited for certain opportunities when they arise.
 The target industries and economic opportunities for the NE I-35 and Loop 410 Area Regional Center are:

-- Logistics Center for San Antonio Connectivity to major regional transportation routes makes the NE I-35 and Loop 410 area attractive to businesses seeking industrial and warehouse space in a central, easy-to-access location.
-These areas need support and protection from encroachment of incompatible uses in order to preserve existing businesses and help capture future opportunities for small manufacturing, regional distribution, and other industriallyoriented users. - Destination for People with Disabilities The NE I-35 and Loop 410 Area Regional Center features a unique concentration of assets in the Longhorn Quarry area that make it an international destination for children with special needs and their families.
-Children's Rehabilitation Institute TeletonUSA provides rehabilitation care for children across the United States and Mexico with neurological, muscular, and skeletal disorders, while Morgan's Wonderland amusement park and its companion waterpark, Inspiration Island, are the first "ultra-accessible" parks of their kind in the world.
+Logistics Center for San Antonio - Connectivity to major regional transportation routes makes the NE I-35 and Loop 410 Area attractive to businesses seeking industrial and warehouse space in a central, easy-to-access location.
+These areas need support and protection from encroachment of incompatible uses in order to preserve existing businesses and help capture future opportunities for small manufacturing, regional distribution, and other industriallyoriented users.

+Destination for People with Disabilities - The NE I-35 and Loop 410 Area Regional Center features a unique concentration of assets in the Longhorn Quarry area that make it an international destination for children with special needs and their families.
+Children's Rehabilitation Institute TeletonUSA provides rehabilitation care for children across the United States and Mexico with neurological, muscular, and skeletal disorders, while Morgan's Wonderland amusement park and its companion waterpark, Morgan's Inspiration Island, are the first "ultra-accessible" parks of their kind in the world.
 Morgan's Wonderland also operates an accessible sports complex that is run in concert with South Texas Regional Adaptive and Para Sports (STRAPS), an organization that coordinates and conducts adaptive and Paralympic-style sports for wounded service members and veterans as well as other youth and adults.
-There is opportunity to promote this area as an accessibly-oriented family destination in order to grow visitation and attract supporting businesses, services, and amenities. - Live, Work, and Play Center The master-planned Longhorn Quarry redevelopment aims to be a destination mixed-use community offering housing, commercial, retail, recreational, and entertainment options.
-The redevelopment has already added major "play" attractions with Toyota Field, Morgan's Wonderland, and the youth sports facilities.
-It has also brought the first new multi-family housing development to the Regional Center in decades, with more units planned.
-To the east of the Longhorn Quarry, a reclamation in support of a new linear park is underway along Beitel Creek.
-Continued support for the Longhorn Quarry redevelopment is needed to ensure the area reaches its full potential as a mixed-use hub.
+There is opportunity to promote this area as an accessibly-oriented family destination in order to grow visitation and attract supporting businesses, services, and amenities.